 Before the Fall

 For adults.
 Why your child should wear a helmet.
 Well done, heavy, with a parade of experts scaring you interspersed with shots of cyclists riding.
 Don Reed, Cherry Capital Cycling Club, 4765 Ludlow Rd.
 SW, So.
 Boardman, MI 49680, tel 616-369-2294 (home).
-Also available from the
+Available from the Snell Foundation for $7.

 Produced in China by David James Scott.
 A 30 second spot where two corporate types are wondering how to hire one of two equally-qualified candidates, until they see them cycle away and one puts on a helmet.
 "Now we know who has the brains."
-The producer says "It's
+The producer says "It's predicated on the belief that young people will not wear a helmet because of fear, but they might if they think it makes them look smart, or gives them a leg up on a job possibility."

 Putting Safety on Top